mlesnoff/JchemoDemo/Misc/config.md

-This note provides some tips, for **Windows users**, on how to start with Julia when using the editor Visual Studio Code (VsCode).
+This note provides some tips -- **for Windows users** -- on how to start with Julia when using the editor Visual Studio Code (VsCode).

 ### **INSTALL VsCode**